thebrownproject/thebrownproject/README.md

 # Hi, I'm Fraser

-Full-stack engineer working in AI Ops at BuildPass.
-Building AI-powered applications and developer tools, with a focus on autonomous agents and agentic systems.

-## Tech Stack

-**Languages:** TypeScript · Python · Swift · C# · SQL

-**Frontend:** Next.js · SvelteKit · TailwindCSS

-**Backend:** Node.js · FastAPI · WebSockets

-**AI/ML:** Claude API · Claude Agent SDK · OpenAI API · Deepgram Voice Agent API · LiveKit · OpenRouter · RAG Pipelines · Vector Search · OCR

-**Infrastructure:** Supabase · PostgreSQL · SQLite · Fly.io · Vercel · Sprites.dev
+Full-stack engineer doing AI Ops at BuildPass.
+I build autonomous agents that do real jobs (investigating support tickets, drafting CS replies, maintaining the company wiki) and the orchestration and observability to run them unattended and trust the results.

+Mostly TypeScript, Next.js, shadcn/ui, Neon, Vercel, Fly.io, and a lot of Claude.

+Currently deep in agent harnesses: Claude Agent SDK, Vercel AI SDK, MCP servers, and lately Mastra.

 ## Featured Projects